 Due to our unique setting, our towns remain small, and our citizens sporadically diverse.
 So it's all the more amazing that so many do seek out our little town with the big history.

 Some linger for a week or a weekend, some for longer, and some wind up settling here.
 Which suits us fine.
 We are known for our hospitality!

 Choose a favorite place to stay and dine and play.
 The elements that have pulled people here for a couple of centuries are much the same, such as our incredible wilderness.
 And our desire to care about you.

-Header photo is courtesy of The Adirondack Museum, Blue Mountain Lake, New York (though recent research has corrected its location... not in the Adirondacks!
-See below.)
-Much of the research came from the amazing wiki maintained by Historic Saranac Lake.
+Header photo is courtesy of The Adirondack Museum, Blue Mountain Lake, New York.
+The photo was taken in South Carolina by photographer E. T. Start, who spent winters in South Carolina and summers in the Adirondacks.
+Much of the research in this blog came from the amazing wiki maintained by Historic Saranac Lake.
 Some very obscure facts about African-American logging were first published by The Adirondack Almanack.